 User Privilege Rules

-In the User Privileges node for any rule, you can select the User Privilege Policies to be applied to files, folders, signatures, groups, and Windows Components when the rule is matched.
+For any rule in the User Privileges node, you can select the User Privilege Policies to be applied to files, folders, signatures, groups, and Windows Components when the rule is matched.
 You can configure self-elevation to allow a user to run an item with elevated user privileges.
-You can also use system controls to control the uninstallation or modification of selected applications, the management of specified services, and the clearing of event logs.
+You can also use system controls to restrict the ability of users to uninstall or modify selected applications, to manage specified services, or to clear event logs.

-Select the User Privileges node for a rule and the work area includes four tabs - Applications, Components, Self-Elevation and System Controls.
+Select the User Privileges node for the rule you wish to configure.
+Four tabs are displayed in the work area: Applications, Components, Self-Elevation and System Controls.

 In this section:

-Click Add Item in the Privilege Management ribbon to add a file, folder, signature, or group to the Applications tab.
+To add a file, folder, signature, or group to the Applications tab, click Add Item in the Privilege Management ribbon.
 The item is listed in the tab under the columns Item, Policy, and Description.
 To change the policy applied to the file, folder, or signature, double-click the item to access the edit dialog box.
 Select the policy to apply from the Policy drop-down list.

 For more information on adding items, see Rule Items.

-Because Management Console snap-ins and Control Panel Applets are not executables, they cannot be elevated using a single executable but instead must be elevated using command line matching.
-The User Privileges Management (UPM) components section provides easy shortcuts to configuring these items that are equivalent to an Add File UPM policy with specified arguments.
+Because Management Console snap-ins and Control Panel Applets are not executables, they cannot be elevated using a single executable.
+Instead, they must be elevated using command line matching.
+However, the Components section provides shortcuts to configuring these items.
+Each shortcut is equivalent to an Add File UPM policy with specified arguments.

 Control Panel components and Network Adapter features and functions are typically controlled by explorer.exe.
-Elevating explorer.exe to run in the context of a Local Administrator is not ideal as this can open up a range of security issues.
-To resolve this and enable the user to access the functionality under the context of an administrator without opening the entire explorer shell, User Privileges Management places the AppSense Control Panel components in the Windows Control Panel alongside existing components.
-These can now be controlled at an access level specific to the function, without changing any rights associated with explorer.exe.
+Elevating explorer.exe to run in the context of a Local Administrator is not recommended as this can cause security issues.
+Windows components can be elevated or restricted without changing any rights associated with explorer.exe.

 Use the filter in the Select Components dialog to filter the supported components by operating system.